antoine510/moonvdec/README.md

 # Moonvdec

-This repository contains the a multi-source concurent reception plugin for based on the Moonlight implementation for nVidia GameStream and on NVDec.
+This repository contains a multi-source concurent reception plugin based on the Moonlight implementation of nVidia GameStream and on NVDec.

 ## Installation & Usage

 To use this library, compile it then add `moonvdec.h` to you project includes and `moonvdec.lib`, `moonvdec.dll` or `moonvdec.so` to your binaries.

+## API documentation

+You can find the API documentation [here](doc/api.html)

 ## Contributors
- - antoine.richard@starburst-computing.com
+ - antoine.richard@loria.fr